imagej/imagej.github.io/_pages/scripting/jruby.md

 image = get_image
 ```

 The "run" method may also be particularly useful for calling existing ImageJ plugins and commands.
 The next section has an example of the use of this.
-It may be instructive to compare the ["Blobs Demo" macro](/ij/macros/ConvexHull.txt) from the ImageJ distribution with {% include github repo='fiji' path='plugins/Examples/Blobs_Demo_in_Ruby.rb' label='a version ported to JRuby' %}.
+It may be instructive to compare the ["Blobs Demo" macro](/ij/macros/ConvexHull.txt) from the ImageJ distribution with {% include github repo='fiji' branch='master' path='plugins/Examples/Blobs_Demo_in_Ruby.rb' label='a version ported to JRuby' %}.
 The use of the analagous function in JRuby is not always the same - for example, if you compare the invocation of `getSelectionCoordinates,` you'll find that whereas the ImageJ macro version passes in the output variables:

 ```ruby
 getSelectionCoordinates(xCoordinates, yCoordinates);